These Beer Glazed Ham Steaks are an easy way to have a ham dinner without cooking a whole ham! A one skillet ham recipe that feels like a holiday!

 Most people who are having a large family Easter dinner will be making a whole ham, or a spiral sliced ham, that feeds like 100 people.

-I love ham, and all the things that you can make with leftover ham so this usually isn’t a problem for me, but there have been times when we’ve been on our own for Easter or we’ve decide to do something different for the main course like a leg of lamb.
+I love ham, and all the things that you can make with leftover ham so this usually isn’t a problem for me.
+But there have been times when we’ve been on our own for Easter and for just the four of us, we don’t want to cook a whole ham.

-So whether you’re just cooking for two, or you just don’t want to cook that 20 pound ham, these Beer Glazed Ham Steaks will be perfect for your Easter meal.
+That’s where the beauty of a ham steak recipe comes in!
+So whether you’re just cooking for two, or you just don’t want to cook that 20 pound ham, these Beer Glazed Ham Steaks will be perfect for your holiday meal.

 I used a brown sugar glaze for these ham steaks mixed with beer instead of using orange juice or pineapple juice like most recipes call for.
 Because everything’s better with beer right?